KamarajuKusumanchi/hosts.deny/README.md

 In some cases, I add an IP address range instead of a single IP address.
 This range is obtained from the abuse contact information listed in the whois record.

 For example, on 2018-01-06, I noticed that there were many brute-force ssh login attempts from 120.205.199.218 into one of my machines.
 This IP address is owned by China Mobile.
-However, I do not expect anyone from China Mobile to connect to one of my machines.
+However, I do not expect anyone from China Mobile to connect to any of my machines.
 So I decided to block the entire IP range  120.192.0.0 - 120.255.255.255.
 This range is obtained from

 <pre>
 $ whois 120.205.199.218 | grep abuse